calovex/bookmart/readme.txt

 Category Management for top level menus
 Dynamic Slideshow / Promotions management
 Page views tracking
-jQuery Cycle / Lightbox plugins integration
 User level access validations
-Manage Users (Basic features to block / unblock)
+Manage Users (Basic features such as block, unblock) jQuery Cycle / Lightbox plugins integration

 How to test
 ------------

 Please note that the current application is a minimum viable product without much advanced features and here is how I would recommend you to test the application.
-First login as super admin with the above mentioned login credential and have a look around with the backend features, logout and browse the products listing, search features, CMS pages and add a couple of items to the cart, proceed with checkout.
-You can proceed with the guest checkout option or if you'd like to create an account before proceeding please create an account over here http://localhost/bookmart/register
+First login as super admin with the above mentioned login credential and have a look around with the backend features (all admin features can be accessed from 'manage' drop down menu in top bar), logout and browse the products listing, search features, CMS pages and add a couple of items to the cart, proceed with checkout.
+You can proceed with the guest checkout option or if you'd like to create an account before proceeding please create an account over here http://bookmart.mediamaxx.in/register

-To test the payment features and to download the ebook you can use the demo buyer sandbox account provided above.
-After the checkout and validations process you'll be redirected back to your Bookmart account and from the dashboard you can access your purchased ebook download / order details.
+To test the payment features and to download the ebook you can use the demo buyer PayPal sandbox account provided above.
+After the checkout and IPN validations process you'll be redirected back to your Bookmart account and from the dashboard you can access your purchased ebook download / order details.

 Browsers tested and design compatibility
 ----------------------------------------